CapnScabby/sesame-smart-lock-bluetooth-api/README.md

 This HMAC password is created when pairing with the Sesame Smart Lock app as (I assume) part of the pairing/registration process.
 So the most difficult part of using this API is extracting your HMAC password from the Sesame App (see the Frida folder for this).

-Once that is done, all you need to control your lock is the MAC address, your email address associated with you sesame account.
+Once that is done, all you need to control your lock is that password, the MAC address, and your email address associated with you sesame account.

+For details on extracting the password, see the frida folder README.

+For details on using the python API, so the python folder README.

 https://book.hacktricks.xyz/mobile-apps-pentesting/android-app-pentesting/frida-tutorial/objection-tutorial
 https://frida.re/docs/android/